ConStruM: A Structure-Guided LLM Framework for Context-Aware Schema Matching: Method Overview

 \subsection{The ConStruM Framework}

 ConStruM organizes schema context into two complementary data structures built during offline preprocessing.
 A \emph{context tree} supports hierarchical, coarse-to-fine context organization (Section~\ref{sec:tree}), while a \emph{global similarity hypergraph} captures groups of confusable alternatives to enable contrastive reasoning (Section~\ref{sec:group}).
-At match time, these offline-built structures are used to assemble a compact \emph{context pack} for \((s, C_0)\), which is appended to the final decision prompt as additional evidence (Section~\ref{sec:pipeline}).
+At match time, these offline-built structures are used to assemble a compact \emph{context pack} for \((s, C_0)\) and, when enabled, an expanded working set derived from \(C_0\); this evidence is appended to the final decision prompt (Section~\ref{sec:pipeline}).
+Figure~\ref{fig:method-overview-flowchart} summarizes this add-on interface and the offline/online split.